-The software supports the Model block, but with the following limitations.
-The software cannot analyze a model that contains one or more Model blocks if:
+The software supports the Model block with the following limitations.
+The software cannot analyze a model containing one or more Model blocks if:

-The parent model or any of the referenced models gives an error when you set the Configuration Parameters > Diagnostics > Connectivity > Element name mismatch parameter to error.
+The parent model or any of the referenced models returns an error when you set the Configuration Parameters > Diagnostics > Connectivity > Element name mismatch parameter to error.

 You can use the Element name mismatch diagnostic along with bus objects so that your model meets the bus element naming requirements imposed by some blocks.

 Any of the Model blocks in the model reference hierarchy creates an artificial algebraic loop.
 If this occurs, take the following steps:

 On the Diagnostics pane of the Configuration Parameters dialog box, set the Minimize algebraic loop parameter to error so that Simulink reports an algebraic loop error.